 Throughout Year 11, students will have the opportunity to meet and discuss their academic programe and progress with their Mentor Teacher and other expert members of staff and to make adjustments as needed.

 For those students looking to enter university directly from school, a programe of familiarisation with the ACT Scaling Test also begins, ATAR estimates are developed, and their meaning will be unpacked.

 In Year 12, information sessions continue as for Year 11, and our focus broadens to encompass post-school transition, including the university entry process, options for gap years, tools for entering the workforce and preparation for independent living.
 A dedicated AST preparation program ensures that students feel confident and familiar with the test.
 A Year 12 Retreat, held in Term 3, is a key event, providing valuable experiences both individually and as a group.

 We are committed to ensuring that all new students and their parents or carers feel quickly at home in the College.
 The relationship with the Mentor Teacher is a key element in this and we will look to allocate a staff member from the time of enrolment, well before the student begins at the College.
 This teacher will work with the student and the family during the year prior to entry into Year 11 to ease the transition and provide support and liaison as needed.

-Access to induction sessions running in 2018 is available to all new students.
-This includes the Transition Week and all information evenings If attendance is not possible, the College will work to provide as much of the information as possible to the new student to support their transition into the senior school.
+Access to induction sessions running is available to all new students.
+This includes the Transition Week and all information evenings.
+If attendance is not possible, the College will work to provide as much of the information as possible to the new student to support their transition into senior school.